mindsdb/mindsdb/docs/mindsdb-docs/docs/connect/kafka.md

     producer.close()
 ```

-This piece of code generates and sends for source records to `topic_in` (by default) or any other topic (if it is provided and cmd parameter).
+And the following code shows how to read prediction results from `topic_out` by default.
+Again, you can use any other Kafka topic by providing its name as a CMD parameter.

 ```python
 import sys